Want to learn how to make money blogging?

 Over the past eight years, I’ve had the good fortune to work with some of the smartest bloggers on the planet.
 I worked with Brian Clark as he built Copyblogger to a multimillion dollar brand.
 Neil Patel and Hiten Shah also hired me to help them launch the KISSmetrics blog, eventually creating a multimillion dollar SaaS company.

-I’ll also be straight up with you… that income is far from passive.
+I’ll also be straight up with you… it wasn’t easy.
 For the first several years, I worked 80-100 hours a week, and even now I usually put in at least 60 hours.

 The good news?